A Step-By-Step Guide To Testing Your Glucose & Ketone Levels with the GK+ Meter

+Make sure the strip is pushed all the way down in the port.
 Your meter will automatically turn on when a strip is placed in the meter.
-We suggest starting with the glucose strip because the reading takes only five seconds (versus ten seconds for ketone readings).
+We suggest starting with the glucose strip because the reading takes only five seconds (versus nine seconds for ketone readings).

 DO NOT touch the top of the strip where the blood will be absorbed; otherwise, you may contaminate the sample and get an inaccurate reading.

 Make sure the strip is facing up.
-For glucose strips, you’ll see the word “Pro” with small arrow signs.
-For ketone strips, it’s blue side up.
-You’ll see the blood channel (a little runway) on the top of each strip when they’re right side is up.
+With the strip color (blue or brown) facing you, insert the electrode end into the top of the meter.
+You’ll see the blood channel (a little runway) on the top of each strip when they are right side up.

-Wait for the meter to display “CH”, then for the flashing droplet icon.
-After the strip is placed into the meter, meter will display “CH”.
-When it disappears, the droplet icon will start to flash on the meter screen which signifies that the strip is now ready to accept your blood sample.
-For ketone strips, the meter will also display the ketone code that matches the number on the vial of strips.
+Wait for the meter to display a flashing droplet icon on the right-hand side of the meter screen.
+After the strip is placed into the meter, meter will display the droplet icon above an image of the strip.
+The icon will flash on the meter screen which signifies that the strip is now ready to accept your blood sample.

 Test on the side of your finger where the skin tends to be softer and the prick is less painful.
 For men or people with calloused hands, use your ring or pinky finger.
 If you test regularly, alternate fingers, primarily for comfort.